 The ABP recommends that participating pediatricians review the learning objectives and featured readings prior to starting MOCA-Peds each year.
 This gives you time to brush up on topics you don't see frequently in your practice AND time to read over any new material.

 Our QuickREF for MOCA-Peds guide gives you everything you need to know for the exam.
 It covers the entire content outline and featured readings.
 It's simple to search through QuickREF during the open-book assessment to find the exact topic your question is asking you about.

 Now, let’s discuss how best to prepare for the assessment.
 Just because it’s open book, doesn’t mean you won’t need to study.
 The ABP recommends you start early.
 So let’s jump right in.

-We recommend a two-pronged approach to prepping for the assessment:
+We recommend a 2-pronged approach to prepping for the assessment:

 First, prepare for the assessment with board-style Q&As based on the ABP’s learning objectives and featured readings for MOCA-Peds.
-With over 2,100 Q&As, you can see every question covered in the annual MOC board assessment with a single click.
+With over 2,100 Q&As in Qbank+, you can see every question covered in the annual MOC board assessment with a single click.

 Flip through the print or search the digital to be able to quickly and easily find the information you need when you need it.
 Listen to the audio version in advance of the exam while you are on the go.

 The best way to save time and stress less over your recertification process is to self-test with our MOCA-Peds Q&As and use QuickREF during your assessment.